blended-zio/blended-zio-site/ReadMe.md

 ### codesection shortcode

-To help with code documentation, the various modules are included in the site via submodules, so the code con be referenced by a specialized HUGO shortcode.
+To help with code documentation, the various modules are included in the site via submodules, so the code con be referenced by a specialized HUGO shortcode, [codesection](https://dev.azure.com/blended-zio/blended-zio/_git/blended-zio?path=%2Fthemes%2Fbook%2Flayouts%2Fshortcodes%2Fcodesection.html).

 For example: